-• Both types of insurance policies are designed to address third-party claims and provide coverage for legal defense costs, settlements, and judgments.
+• Both types of small business insurance address third-party claims and provide coverage for legal defense costs, settlements and judgments.

-Professional liability insurance and general liability insurance serve different purposes and address different types of risks:
+General liability insurance and professional liability insurance serve unique purposes and address different types of risks.
+We highlight these differences below:

-• General liability insurance applies to a wide range of businesses and industries, while professional liability insurance is tailored to professionals who provide specialized services or advice.
+• General liability insurance applies to many businesses and industries, whereas professional liability insurance is tailored to professionals who provide specialized services or advice.

-• General liability insurance primarily addresses claims related to bodily injury, property damage, and personal injury arising from everyday business operations.
-Professional liability insurance specifically covers claims arising from professional services, such as errors, omissions, or negligence in performing specialized duties or providing professional advice.
+• General liability insurance primarily addresses claims related to bodily injury, property damage and personal injury arising from everyday business operations.
+In contrast, professional liability insurance specifically covers claims arising from professional services, such as errors, omissions or negligence in performing specialized duties or providing professional advice.

-• The scope of coverage differs: General liability insurance encompasses a broad range of risks associated with business operations, such as accidents, premises liability, product liability, and advertising injury claims.
+• The scope of coverage differs significantly.
+General liability insurance encompasses a broad range of risks associated with business operations, such as accidents, premises liability, product liability and advertising injury claims.
 On the other hand, professional liability insurance focuses on the insured professional's actions and their impact on clients.

 What General Liability Insurance Covers